Owen200402/FamilyMoneyTracker/README.md

 ### Base URL

 Ensure that when sending HTTP requests, you refer to the base URL.
-For reference, the base URL is the same as the current page's URL:
+For reference, the base URL is the same as the home page's URL: https://moneytracker-prod-9941b1d428c3.herokuapp.com

 ### User Login and Authentication